PDBe-KB/pisa/README.md

 Note that the `name` parameter has to match an existing session name.
 For example, if PISA-lite was used to analyse a PDB structure and the name of that session was `analyise_3bow`, then to convert the binary to XML, the name parameter has to be `analyise_3bow` as well.

-Also note that `interfaces` and `assemblies` and the exact terms expected by the command.
+Also note that `interfaces` and `assemblies` are the exact terms expected by the command.

 ### Interfaces: